-It's important to recognize and acknowledge that there are countless people who respond to Christ's call to avoid both ends of the religious-secular spectrum, and who live in the middle ground seeking both the kingdom of God and the righteousness of God, and there are congregations who do so as well.
-More importantly, both individuals and congregations alike can change, are able to move away from either end of the spectrum, can turn from sucking all the attention that is available and start paying attention to the needs of others, to stop saying "look at me" and start saying "let me help you see God".
+As we become anxious about whether or not it's even possible for us to find that balance between faith and wealth, it's important to recognize and acknowledge that there are countless people who respond to Christ's call to avoid both ends of the religious-secular spectrum, and who live in the middle ground seeking both the kingdom of God and the righteousness of God, and there are congregations who do so as well.
+There are many individuals and congregations who instead of saying "look at me" through their loving actions say instead "let me help you see God".

-Yes, such congregations, and such individuals exist.
-And on this Thanksgiving Sunday I give thanks for both here at Central, thanks both for people who heed this call to true and humble righteousness, and for a congregation that helps those who are seeking the kingdom to find it.
-In a time of difficulty a few years ago, this congregation turned its attention from inward to outward, seeking the kingdom of God and his righteousness, and we are starting to recognize the truth in Jesus' promise that in so doing, all the rest will be given to us.

-What better time is there than this moment, this Thanksgiving Sunday, to hear anew Christ's call to turn outwards, to seek the kingdom, and to realize just how privileged we are and how blessed we are to be considered part of God's kingdom and heirs of His righteousness through his grace in His Son, our Lord, Jesus Christ.
-Thank you my brothers and sisters in Christ, thank you, Central Church; thank you, God.
+Yes, such congregations, and such individuals exist - and on this Sunday I give thanks for both here at Central, thanks both for people who heed this call to true and humble righteousness, and for a congregation that helps those who are seeking the kingdom to find it.
+Especially on a Sunday like this when so many from this congregation, from other congregations with whom we share ministry, and from the community have come together to give of their time, talents and wealth to help feed so many people, it is appropriate to acknowledge that it is both possible and actual that people can indeed find that middle ground.
+It is an appropriate time to pause and give thanks for all those who have heard Christ's call to seek first the kingdom, and to realize just how privileged we are and how blessed we are to be considered part of God's kingdom and heirs of His righteousness through his grace in His Son, our Lord, Jesus Christ.